jotavejv/stylish-log/README.md

 ## How to use

-The are *4 methods* the you can use:
+The are *4 methods* that you can use:
 ```js
 debug.show
 debug.info